BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/pattern/5-event-player.md

 ## Naming Conventions

-As mentioned in section [Value Conversions](sec-value-conversion), behind the scenes SuperCollider's event player helps us transforming different values into other values.
+As mentioned in section [Value Conversions](sec-value-conversion), behind the scenes SuperCollider's event player helps us transform different values into other values.
 For example, we can play ``\midinote`` instead of ``\freq``.
 The player will convert the pitch to the correct frequency.